 However, challenges such as data privacy and trust in AI systems will need to be addressed, especially in highly sensitive research areas such as drug discovery and clinical trials.
 Experts such as Dr. Andre Esteva emphasise the importance of involving researchers and clinicians in the design, development, and validation of AI systems to ensure their trustworthiness.

-If you would like to discuss any aspect of R&D Tax Credits or the Tax Cloud portal, feel free to contact our friendly expert team on 020 7360 4437 or send us a message.
+If you would like to discuss Tax Cloud or how we can help, feel free to contact our friendly expert team on 020 7360 4437 or send us a message.